 Antibiotic-free: According to the FDA, all milk is free of antibiotics.
 Milk is rigorously tested for antibiotics and if any are found, the milk is not to reach store shelves.
 Therefore, this label is simply a marketing ploy.

-SHEEP’S MILK: Like goat’s milk, sheep’s milk is more digestible than cow’s milk; however, it is mainly used for dairy products, like cheeses rather than drinking because it is richer in fats, solids and minerals.
-Traditionally, Feta, Roquefort, Monchego and Ricotta cheeses are made from sheep’s milk.
+Like goat’s milk, sheep’s milk is more digestible than cow’s milk; however, it is mainly used for dairy products, like cheeses rather than drinking because it is richer in fats, solids, and minerals.
+Traditionally, Feta, Roquefort, Manchego, and Ricotta cheeses are made from sheep’s milk.
 Sheep’s milk is reportedly more nutritious – richer in vitamins A, B, and E, calcium, phosphorus, potassium, and magnesium.